-The Former Yugoslav Republic of Macedonia, a country of two million people, is defined by its scenic mountains, valleys, rivers and hardworking people.
+North Macedonia, a country of two million people, is defined by its scenic mountains, valleys, rivers and hardworking people.
 Since the government designated accession to the European Union (EU) as the highest strategic priority for the country in 2005, the country has been restructuring itself steadily to adopt best economic and social practices.
-Ranked among the top five “reformatory states" in 2009 by the World Bank, Macedonians have made headway in their quest to bring the country to EU standards.
+Ranked among the top five “reformatory states" in 2009 by the World Bank, North Macedonians have made headway in their quest to bring the country to EU standards.
 That includes the Macedonian public debt department (PDD), a small team of ten practitioners, who are driven to improve, adopt sound practices, and do it fast.

 Joint program development

-· By November of the same year, with further training and just-in-time support from the GDRM team, the Macedonian PDD updated and published the strategy document.
+- By November of the same year, with further training and just-in-time support from the GDRM team, the North Macedonian PDD updated and published the strategy document.

-Renata Davitkova Panceva, Head of Back Office, Ministry of Finance, FYR of Macedonia
+Renata Davitkova Panceva, Head of Back Office, Ministry of Finance, North Macedonia